HOW MUCH WATER DOES MY LAWN NEED? THAT’S A GOOD QUESTION!

-The chart below was developed by the City of Dallas Water Utilities irrigation auditors in an effort to assist customers with the programming of sprinkler system controllers.
+The chart below was developed by the City of Dallas Water Utilities irrigation auditors in an effort to assist customers with the programming of irrigation system controllers.
 Landscape irrigation replaces water that has been lost to evaporation and replenishes water needed to sustain healthy plant material.
 The amount of water required to meet the plant’s needs varies depending on the plant type and current weather conditions.
 Since warm season turf is the most common plant material in the region, it is used as the benchmark to determine the irrigation needs for a typical North Texas property.

 The watering requirements for turf are based on a scientific measure of the plant’s water demand for maximum production, taking current weather conditions into account.
 This requirement is then adjusted for the particular type of plant, which in this case is “warm season turf.”
 Twenty-six years of historical weather data was used to determine the normal amount of irrigation that is necessary to sustain a DFW lawn and landscape.